sahirskd/resume/README.md

 ### How the data is accessed:

-- To get the list of all portfolios created (Method: GET):
+- To get the list of all portfolios created `(Method: GET)`:

   - `https://[your-domain]/portfolio/port-all`

-- To search for username using a keyword in the database, it will return true if exist and false if doesn't (Method: GET):
+- To search for username using a keyword in the database, it will return true if exist and false if doesn't `(Method: GET)`:

   - `https://[your-domain]/portfolio/search/{sahirskd}`

-- To delete a particular portfolio using it's entityId (Method: DELETE):
+- To delete a particular portfolio using it's entityId `(Method: DELETE)`:

   - `https://[your-domain]/portfolio/{entityId}`

-- To get a particular portfolio by the username (Method: DELETE):
+- To get a particular portfolio by the username `(Method: GET)`:

   - `https://[your-domain]/portfolio/{userName}`